prioritizr/surveyvoi/cran-comments.md

 Dear CRAN volunteers,

-Thank you for reviewing this submission.
-This submission contains minor updates for the _surveyvoi_ package to (i) improve algorithmic performance, (ii) fix a typo in the citation, and (iii) improve compatibility with updates to dependencies.
+Thank you for reviewing this submission for the the _surveyvoi_ package.
+It contains an update to address the failing CRAN checks.
+Additionally, it contains minor updates to (i) improve algorithmic performance, (ii) fix a typo in the citation, and (iii) improve compatibility with updates to dependencies.

 Cheers,